Antimio/Password-Generator-Assignment/README.md

 ## Credits

-The EdEx Web Development bootcamp team provided the boilerplate HTML code and images used in this project: https://skillsforlife.edx.org/enroll/ui/signIn
+The EdEx Web Development bootcamp team provided the HTML code, the starter javascript code (including the array sets) and the css code.
+Visit their website at https://skillsforlife.edx.org/enroll/ui/signIn

 ## License